Crypto Price Fetching Guide

 Section titled “Troubleshooting”For general troubleshooting (API key configuration, “asset shows unavailable”, partial prices), see the Market Data Guide — Troubleshooting section.

-Section titled “”TIME_RANGE_EXCEEDED” Error”Symptom: Fetch fails with time range exceeded message
+Section titled “”TIME_RANGE_EXCEEDED” Error (legacy)”Symptom: Fetch fails with a time-range exceeded message.

 Prices Fetched But ACB Still Fails